 There was a previous disagreement over $700 that was invested in marijuana, instead of instruments.
 As Anger later commented in Magier des Untergrundfilms, shot during the making of Lucifer Rising II, “the angel of light turned out to be a devil in disguise.”
 Worse still, his Lucifer was now involved with the devil incarnate – Charles Manson.
 For all the mystique surrounding Manson, he was nothing more than a celebrity hustler who resorted to supplying drugs to ingratiate himself.
 A failure, he bitterly retaliated with a psychotic extortion racket that resulted in multiple murders.

 Supposedly, when Beausoleil’s vehicle broke down in the desert, he was seduced into Manson’s “family” of dumpster harpies.
 Allegedly the stolen Lucifer Rising footage was “held ransom” at Manson’s lair, The Spahn Movie Ranch, a derelict film location in the desert.
 Anger was briefly hospitalised for exhaustion and while still furious, but not wanting to battle the devil, Anger quit the US for Britain.
-Whether Anger flew into one of his rages and split in a tantrum it proved a wise decision, since thing in California got increasingly dark for Beausoleil who was jailed for his involvement in Manson’s instigated murder of Gary Hinman in July 1969.
+Whether Anger flew into one of his rages and split in a tantrum it proved a wise decision, since thing in California got increasingly dark for Beausoleil who was jailed for involvement, the Manson’s instigated, murder of Gary Hinman in July 1969.
+An ‘Angery‘ hex?

-Prior to leaving, Anger declared his death (as a film maker) with a full page “in Memoriam” (as Crowley had done previously) in the Village Voice (26th October 1967).
+Prior to leaving, Anger declared his own death (as a film maker) with a full page “in Memoriam” (as Crowley had done previously) in the Village Voice (26th October 1967).